Grocery stores operate on tight margins, making every square foot count — which is why an effective floor plan matters so much.

 While specifics of your layout depend on your space and customer needs, here are some department-specific suggestions.

-Freshness sells — and nowhere is that clearer than in your produce section.
+Freshness sells — and nowhere is that more clear than in your produce section.
 Tips to design your produce area for maximum impact and customer flow include:

 (Image source: Solid Ground)